skyshoumeng/SmoothDA/README.md

 #### Training on SemanticKITTI

+Please generate the instances database first, following the instructions provided in [Panoptic-PolarNet](https://github.com/edwardzhou130/Panoptic-PolarNet).

-You may run the following code to train the model from scratch.
+Then you may run the following code to train the model from scratch.

 SPVCNN:
 ```bash